 The Questor Column:

-shares should be avoided: The shares in punters favourite (FOGL) swung wildly after it announced a gas recovery.
+Falkland Oil and Gas shares should be avoided: The shares in punters favourite Falkland Oil and Gas (FOGL) swung wildly after it announced a gas recovery.
 The shares opened 15% lower before closing 5% ahead.
 Gas prices are low at the moment, especially in the U.S., because of a glut of gas following the shale boom.
 Oil is more highly prized.
 FOGLs last fundraising was in January this year, when it raised almost 50 million.
 Oil explorers can sort out this cash problem through farm-ins, where other groups stump up the cash for a stake in the discovery.
 Indeed, last month Noble Energy said it would farm-in for 35% of all FOGLs licences for $25 million (15.4 million).
 There may or may not be substantial amounts of commercial oil sitting in basins near the Falkland Islands.
 However, from an investment point of view, Questor thinks this does not really matter.
 FOGL has no production, no cash flow and no significant resources.
-The entire valuation of the business which stands at 225 million is based on its exploration potential in the Southern Falkland Basin. at 69.25p 4.75p Questor Says Avoid.
+The entire valuation of the business which stands at 225 million is based on its exploration potential in the Southern Falkland Basin.
+Falkland Oil and Gas at 69.25p 4.75p Questor Says Avoid.

 Greek economy to shrink 25% by 2014: The ailing Greek economy is on the verge of a 1930s-style Great Depression, as the Athens government predicted a 25% fall in GDP by 2014, putting intense pressure on the EU to relax the terms on the country’s 130 billion (105 billion) bailout package.